Consumer Medicine Information

 the endometrium).
 Before menopause this lining is removed during your period through

 the action of a natural progestogen.
-After menopause, taking oestrogen on its own
+After menopause, taking estrogen on its own as

 Your doctor will prescribe a progestogen to protect the lining of the uterus from